 A transfer of the orphan designation is the procedure by which an orphan designation is transferred from the currently approved sponsor (the orphan designation holder) to a new sponsor, which is a different person/legal entity.

-Update: From 19 September 2018, sponsors need to use the European Medicines Agency's (EMA) IRIS system to submit all post-designation activies.
+From 19 September 2018, sponsors need to use the European Medicines Agency's (EMA) IRIS system to submit all post-designation activities.
 EMA will not be able to process any submissions outside of IRIS.
 For information and guidance on using IRIS, please see Applying for orphan designation.